Terms of Service

 Paid Service Fees may be paid by credit card, debit card, or other payment forms we may permit.
 If you link a debit or credit card to your Account, you authorize us to collect Paid Service Fees by debit from your linked debit card or charge to your linked credit card.

-Unless otherwise provided in a Subscription Service’s terms, Subscription Fees will be charged on the 1st of every month until canceled.
-You may cancel a Subscription Service at any time from your Account settings.
+Unless otherwise provided in a Subscription Service’s terms, Subscription Fees will start to be charged on the day of launch, and on the same day of every month until canceled.
+You may cancel a Subscription Service at any time by emailing our support team at email@example.com.
 If you cancel a Subscription Service, you will continue to have access to that Subscription Service through the end of your then-current billing period, but you will not be entitled to a refund or credit for any Subscription Fee already due or paid.
 We reserve the right to change our Subscription Fee upon thirty (30) days’ advance notice.
 Your continued use of Subscription Services after notice of a change to our Subscription Fee will constitute your agreement to such changes.

 11. Copyright Infringement.